 Traffic Signal Level-of-Service

 The level-of-service of an intersection is determined by analyzing each approach individually.
 A computation is made of each approach to determine its load factor (LF) during both the morning and afternoon peak hours.
-The load factor is determined by recording the number of loaded cycles on each approach during the two-hour study periods in the morning and afternoon.
+The LF is determined by recording the number of loaded cycles on each approach during the two-hour study periods in the morning and afternoon.
 View the level-of-service (PDF) for signaled intersections in Baltimore County.

 Cycle of the Signal